CompuTec/computec-docs/docs/processforce/user-guide/formulations-and-bill-of-materials/production-process/overview.md

 To reach the Routing form:

-- open it through the main menu (the path in the frame above),
+- Navigate through the main menu: Production → Bill of Materials → Production Process.
-- go to the Bill of Material form, right-click on the header and select the Production Process from the context menu,
+- From the Bill of Materials form, right-click on the header and select Production Process from the context menu.
-- go to the Item Details form, right-click on any revision line (in the Revisions tab) and select the Production Process from the context menu.
+- From the Item Details form, right-click on any revision line in the Revisions tab and select Production Process from the context menu.

 ## Default Routing and Alternatives

-Select and enter a Routing Code in the second column to add a Routing or multiple alternative Routings.
+Enter a Routing Code in the second column to define a primary or alternative Routing.

-If the Routing is the default Routing to be used with Manufacturing Orders, check the box in the "Default" column.
+- To set a Routing as the default for Manufacturing Orders, check the box in the "Default" column.

-If the Routing is the default Routing used for Product Costing, check the box.
+- To designate a Routing as the default for Product Costing, check the corresponding box.

 ![Production Process defaults](./media/overview/production-process-defaults.webp)

 ## Operation Overlay

-If the production process allows overlapping operations, the user can enter an Operation Overlay Code (Operation Code) and a Quantity, after which the next operation starts.
+If the production process supports overlapping operations, enter an Operation Overlay Code (Operation Code) and a Quantity to define when the next operation begins.

 ![Production Overlay](./media/overview/production-process-overlay-operation.webp)